Lemon Cheesecake

 Instructions

-- Preheat oven to 325°F (163°C).
-Grease a 9-inch springform pan and wrap the outside with foil to prevent leaks.
+- Preheat oven to 325°F (163°C) and grease a 9-inch springform pan.

-- Add eggs one at a time, beating well after each addition.
+- Add eggs one at a time, mixing well after each.

-- Remove from oven and refrigerate for at least 4 hours or overnight before serving.
+- Refrigerate for at least 4 hours or overnight.

 Notes